forta-network/docs/docs/stake-on-scan-node.md

 # Staking on Scan Nodes

 To be a part of the Forta Network, a scan node should have at least **500 FORT** of active stake staked on its behalf.
-Staking occurs on Polygon, so if you need to bridge your FORT tokens from Ethereum to Polygon check out [this guide](bridging-fort.md).
+Staking occurs on Polygon mainnet, so if you need to bridge your FORT tokens from Ethereum to Polygon check out [this guide](bridging-fort.md).

 !!! important "Minimum Stake Threshold"
     This value is subject to change and can be different per chain in the future.